TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Create_an_Apollo_solution.md

 - Images
 - Tables
 - Procedures
-- Azure KB and document links
+- AzureKB and document links

 The following sections describe each component and provide examples and schema for each.